Craig A. Knippenberg, LCSW, M.Div.

 Michelle is a Licensed Clinical Social Worker.
 She earned a Master’s degree in Clinical Social Work from the University of Denver with a focus on high-risk youth.
 Michelle specializes in working with children, adolescents, and families experiencing technology addictions, ADHD, autism, depression, anxiety, and self-image issues.
 She has worked as a mental health provider in both primary and secondary school settings, where she provided assessments and services for children with Individualized Education Programs (IEP) and social and emotional issues.
 Other experience includes serving children with autism in a day treatment center and counseling adolescents in crisis at a non-profit therapy center.
 Michelle utilizes her training in dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), family systems, and cognitive behavioral therapy (CBT) to create practical and meaningful interventions with her clients.
 She operates from an affirming and strengths-based approach.
 Michelle is attuned to the unique challenges that individuals and families face with technology.
 She is committed to restoring harmony and understanding between parents and children living together in the media-focused world.

-Ryan Long, MA, LPC, MFTC
+Ryan Long, MA, NCC, LPC, LMFT

 Angie Rothkamp, MA, LPC

 Angie earned a master’s degree from Loyola University Chicago and a bachelor’s degree from St. Cloud State, Minnesota before moving to Colorado in 1998.
 As an LPC for almost 20 years, she has worked in a variety of settings including residential treatment, mental health agencies and in elementary, middle & high schools.
 Angie specializes in working with children & adolescents, parent coaching, and family treatment.
 In her work, she likes to address the emotional, physical and spiritual well-being of her clients.
 She works to uncover and build upon strengths and nurture the process of change.
-Angie has been married for 20 years and homeschools her two teen children.

 Mike Villarreal, MA, LPC

 Mike Villarreal earned his Bachelor’s degree from Regis University in 2006 after serving 11 years in the United States Army.
-He received is his Master’s degree from Adams State University in Clinical Mental Health and has been a Licensed Profession Counselor with Knippenberg, Patterson, Langley & Associates for seven years.
+He received is his Master’s degree from Adams State University in Clinical Mental Health and has been a Licensed Profession Counselor with Knippenberg, Patterson, Langley & Associates for 11 years.
 His prior experience includes ten years combined experience working with adolescents in school settings who experience emotional, cognitive and pervasive development differences, as well as, anxiety, depression, self-esteem and motivational challenges.
 His focus includes anxiety, depression, cultivating positive home environments, communication skills, divorce, and blended families.
 Mikes clients include children, adolescents, adults and families and also has a unique program for young adults who need support in moving towards responsible and productive adulthood with his post high school counseling.
 His treatment approach combines a strength-based emphasis while also advocating for his clients to have a growth-mindset for emotional and life skill development.